 -.
 You can accept the automatically generated unique name.
 The URL of the web app is

 <app-name>is your app name.

-Select Create to start creating the Azure resources.
+Select Create to create the Azure resources.

 Once the wizard completes, the Azure resources are created for you and you are ready to publish.